How to Survive Having a New Baby Without Paid Maternity Leave

 And while FMLA offers 12 weeks of unpaid time off, it only applies to some working women.
 If a company is too small or the woman hasn’t worked there for at least a year, FMLA benefits don't apply.
 Not to mention, it is an unpaid benefit.

-I could rail on forever about the hypocrisy of our nation's “family values” and sexist work culture, but while we are in the here and now I wanted to lend some support and ideas for women who will be facing an unpaid maternity leave in the future.
+I could rail on forever about the hypocrisy of our nation's “family values” and overbearing work culture, but while we are in the here and now I wanted to lend some support and ideas for women who will be facing an unpaid maternity leave in the future.

 If you are planning on having a baby, or even if you are already pregnant, there are some things you can do now that will set you up for as easy a maternity leave as possible.